-Graduate Studio focuses on critical iterative process.
-Through out the course students cultivate working methodologies to discover varied outcomes through working fluidly across media.
-With guidance and mentorship from the faculty, students begin to develop a body of work reflecting their interests, agendas, and values.
+Stemming from the research from Seminar Studio, Graduate Studio focuses on critical iterative process.
+Throughout the course students cultivate working methodologies to discover varied outcomes through working fluidly across media to investigate multiple applications of their research.
+With guidance and mentorship from the faculty, in this course students begin to develop a body of work reflecting their interests, agendas, and values.